-A leather armchair fits with just about any decor and the from Croft House Design has caught our eye.
+A leather armchair fits with just about any decor and the Leather Sierra Chair from Croft House Design has caught our eye.
 The unique design combines a touch of Mid-Century Modern flare with minimalist framing to create a seriously stylish seat.
 Handmade in Los Angeles, the customizable Sierra is available in a variety of sizes and leather options.
 In addition, they make a variety of other beautiful furniture to choose from.

 Once you get your Amish Adirondack chairs set up, you’ll need a firepit to gather around.
 Modfire specializes in unique outdoor fireplaces that run on natural gas, wood, or propane, depending on the model.
 Designed and made at their warehouse studio in Phoenix, Arizona, Modfire’s products are a labor of love for owners Brandon Williams and Marty Young, who employ several artisans to hand-make each piece.